Aleuts: In popular culture

 In Snow Crash, a science fiction novel by American writer Neal Stephenson, a central character named Raven is portrayed as an Aleut with incredible toughness and hunting skill.
-The story is about revenge due in part to perceived mistreatment of the Aleut.
+The story is about revenge due in part to perceived mistreatment of the Aleuts.
+In the book Island of the Blue Dolphins by American writer Scott O'Dell Aleuts attack a tribe of Native Americans that live on a small Island off the coast of California, because of fear that that Aleuts may come back and attack again the tribe leaves the island but one women gets left behind and is stuck on the island alone for almost 20 years.